OMF Geometry · Issue № 01

 That non-linearity is exactly how I understand my way of designing.
 My influences are multiethnic, non-linear, and shaped by my experience.
 I love to travel and explore different cultures and heritages, references are literally EVERYWHERE if you have a good eye!

-Q.07Client Dynamic — How much of the final composition is collaborative vs. your artistic direction?
-How do you build trust over multiple sessions?
+Q.07Client Dynamic — How collaborative is the final composition vs. your artistic direction?

 My approach is more collaborative than directive.
 I find that's one of the hardest things to balance out.
 But I trust in the flow and try to go with it: the main goal will always be to give a nice tattoo to someone.
 It's not about the artistic ego.
 I'm not into fine art, I'm into tattooing.
 And I'm loving it!
 That said, I hope that I'll be able to create that whole bodysuit for someone which will also 100% fit my artistic vision, isn't this every tattooers dream?